 Stellar Data Recovery Professional for Mac software’s free trial is suitable for scanning and previewing files lost from your Mac Startup Disk.
 And to recover files, the software needs activation.
 Also, the data recovery software has a 30-day money-back guarantee, just in case.

 We hope now you are clear about the differences between Macintosh HD and Macintosh HD Data.
 In case of data loss from the Mac startup disk, download Stellar Data Recovery Professional for Mac to recover the lost data.
-The software is compatible with macOS Big Sur 11 and earlier.
+The software is compatible with macOS Ventura 13 and earlier.